kairos666/inky-email-render-to-string/README.md

 ```

 Note: the **email-template** folder is provided as a sample based on Foundation email template.
 You can delete it and provide your own.
 Remember to modify the config accordingly.

+### Changelog
+v0.0.2
+- no need to pass data folder property in emailConfig.
+It is setup automatically.